Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • hyperfunction of the thyroid gland (excess iodine in the body).

-Brazil nuts are quite high-calorie and nutritious, so it is very important to observe a certain norm in its use.
-A healthy adult is recommended to consume 2-3 nuts a day so as not to exceed the norm of selenium.
+Brazil nuts are quite high in calories and nutrition, so it is very important to follow a certain norm in its consumption.
+It is recommended that a healthy adult consume 2-3 nuts per day to avoid exceeding the selenium requirement.
 It is this amount of product that allows you to enrich the body with all necessary for the body elements, vitamins, minerals and omega acids.

 For example, to provide the body with a daily dose of selenium and protect your body from premature aging and development cancer diseases, you need to consume only 2-3 nuts per day.

 It is better to buy Brazil nuts in sealed bags, which are sold in the store, so the selenium and vitamins in its composition will retain their properties longer.
-When buying, it is important to pay attention to the expiration date, the integrity of the package and appearance nuts.
+When purchasing, it is important to pay attention to the expiration date, integrity of packaging and appearance nuts

 Brazil nut kernels should be firm and deep brown in color.

-The surface of the fruit must be even and absolutely smooth, without damage.
+The surface of the fruit must be flat and absolutely smooth, without damage.
 Small irregularities and wrinkled grains are a sign that the nut is stale or wrong choice its storage.

-A closed bag of nuts can be stored for up to six months.
+A sealed bag of nuts can be stored for up to six months.
 But if this package has been opened, it is better to transfer the product to a sealed plastic container.
-In this form, they are stored for up to three weeks.
+In this form they are stored for up to three weeks.

-The brazil nut is also called bertoletia, or bertoletia., in honor of K. L. Berthollet - French chemist of the XVIII-XIX centuries.
+Brazil nut is also called Bertoletia or Bertoletia, in honor of C. L. Berthollet, a French chemist of the 18th–19th centuries.
 Its third name is very suitable for the plant - South American, or American walnut, since it is common in the countries of the northern part of South America located along the Amazon River: Bolivia, Peru, Colombia, Guyana, Venezuela and Brazil.
 This nut differs from others in that it is actually a seed that only tastes like a nut.
-But the main thing in this product is how tasty and healthy it is.
+But the main thing about this product is how tasty and healthy it is.

 Description

-Bertholletia is one of the largest trees in the Amazon.
+Bertoletia is one of the largest trees in the Amazon.
 It reaches a height of 45–50 m and a width of 1–2 m.
-The plant is a long-liver among trees: it lives 500 years, and sometimes 1000 years, according to some scientists.
+The plant is a long-liver among trees: it lives for 500 years, and sometimes 1000 years, as some scientists claim.
 The tree has a straight and smooth trunk without branches.
 The crown occupies only a quarter of the length of the trunk and forms a round dome.

 Did you know?
 There is no need to climb to the top of a huge tree for nuts, since mature specimens themselves fall to the ground.
 Perhaps that is why colonists from Spain gave the tasty nuts the name “gift of God from heaven.”

 The fruit has a round capsule with a diameter of 10–15 cm with a strong, coconut-like shell, the thickness of which is 8–12 mm.
 The box is filled with elongated grains (4–5 cm), which are similar in shape and arrangement to orange slices.
-Inside the fetus, there can be from 8 to 24 pieces.
+There can be from 8 to 24 pieces inside the fruit.

-The tree-like shell of the Bertolet fruit is so hard that, even falling from enormous height, it often goes unscathed.
+The tree-like shell of the Bertholet fruit is so hard that even falling from enormous height, she often remains unharmed.
 But the strong and strong can handle it sharp teeth small rodent agouti.
 These creatures gnaw the grains from the inside.
-What remains, they bury in reserve, and then forget about their vaults, from which new sprouts later grow.
+They bury what remains as a reserve, and then forget about their storage facilities, from which new shoots later grow.

-Bertoletia fruit seeds are the "Brazil nuts" that we buy in the store and which have many useful properties.
+Bertholetia fruit seeds are the “Brazil nuts” that we buy in the store and which have many beneficial properties.

 Composition and calorie content

-Bertolet seeds are so useful because they contain many vitamins and minerals.
+Bertholomew nuts are so healthy because they contain a lot of vitamins and minerals.
 Their composition:

 • vitamins A, D, E, C and almost all B vitamins (, nicotinic, and);